pminina01/readthedocs/Network-target.md

 * Block - Block until there's more room in the queue.
 * DiscardMessage - Discard the connection item.

-_maxQueueSize_ - Maximum queue size.Integer Default: 0
+_maxQueueSize_ - Maximum queue size.
+Only used for TCP (not http/https/udp).
+Will removes messages when if too many.
+0 is no max. `Integer`.
+Default: 0

 _address_ - Network address.
 [Layout](Data-types)
 The network address can be: